-An instructor may ask for an annotated bibliography before a large research project.
-The idea behind this is to get familiar with a research topic for a sources support, objectivity, and reliability - as well as develop a structure for using these sources within academic research.
-When choosing sources to include for a research project, students can use their annotated bibliography to synthesize the sources and create an argument.
+An instructor may assign you an annotated bibliography before a large research project is due.
+Typically, they do that to help you become familiar with a research topic.
+They want you to immerse yourself into the conversations surrounding your topic and identify a source's support, objectivity, and reliability - as well as develop a structure for using these sources within academic research.
+Then, after you complete your annotated bibliography, you can choose the best sources to include for your research project.
+You can also use your own annotated bibliography to synthesize (connect) the sources and begin to form a cohesive and supported argument.

-Annotations do not rehash minor details, cite evidence, quote the author, or recount steps in an argument (MLA 9).
+Annotations do not rehash minor details, cite evidence, quote the author (unless specifically stated), or recount steps in an argument (MLA 9).
 Annotations are more than just a couple of sentences, but are generally no longer than a paragraph.
-Always take specific instruction into account when creating them.
+Typically between 100-200 words.

 One: Writing a bibliography